Overview

 Read More

-Comparative evaluation of the electrophysiological, functional and ultrastructural effects of alpha lipoic acid and cyanocobalamin administration in a rat model of sciatic nerve injury.
+We explored the effects of Vitamin B12 and alpha lipoic acid (ALA) on nerve recovery in a rat model of sciatic nerve injury.

 Read More